TheCowboyAI/w3/docs/archive/completed_tasks.md

 7. **Security Architecture**: A secure authentication framework built around a Root CA, YubiKey integration, and multi-level key hierarchy.

 All design decisions were documented in 15 detailed design decision documents in the `docs/notes/` directory, providing a comprehensive reference for subsequent implementation.
+These decisions form a pattern that can be applied to create specific CIM instances for different domains.

 #### Challenges and Solutions

+- **Challenge**: Defining a generic architecture pattern that can be adapted to various domains.
+  **Solution**: Created a domain-driven design approach with clear separation between common and vertical-specific domains.

 - **Challenge**: Balancing component granularity for optimal separation of concerns.
   **Solution**: Identified seven core components with clear, single responsibilities and well-defined interfaces.